The same statute that makes drunk driving a crime in California also covers “drugged driving.” This law makes it unlawful to drive while:

 Basically, California law defines the term “drug” as any substance or combination of substances, other than alcohol, that can impair a person’s ability to drive safely to an “appreciable degree.”
 Under this broad definition, even herbal supplements like kava can qualify as a “drug.”
 Over-the-counter and prescription drugs (like painkillers and medical marijuana) may also fit the definition.
 So it’s not an acceptable defense to a drugged driving charge to claim that the driver was legally entitled to use the substance.

 (Cal.
 Veh.
 Code § 312 (2017); People v.
 Olive, 92 Cal.App.4th Supp.
 21 (2001).)

-A driver arrested for drugged driving in California will be charged with driving under the influence and subject to DUI penalties.
-A conviction for drugged driving will be considered as a prior offense for purposes of calculating punishment regardless of whether a subsequent offense is due to alcohol or drugs.
-Read more about California’s DUI laws.
+A driver arrested for drugged driving in California will be charged with driving under the influence and typically be subject to the same penalties that apply to an alcohol DUI.
+And a conviction for drugged driving will be considered a prior offense for purposes of calculating punishments.
+So generally, the consequences of a drug-DUI conviction depend on whether it’s a first, second, or third offense.

 (Also read about the costs associated with a DUI.)

 California’s implied consent law requires all drivers lawfully arrested for driving under the influence of drugs or alcohol to submit to blood or urine testing when requested to do so by an officer.
 Refusal to take a test results in license suspension and can be admitted into evidence against the driver at a DUI trial.
 (Cal.
 Veh.
 Code § § 23612, 13353 (2017).)

 (Read more about California’s implied consent law and the consequences of refusal.)